StableUSD Price Tops $1.00 on Major Exchanges (USDS)

-StableUSD (CURRENCY:USDS) traded 1.5% higher against the dollar during the twenty-four hour period ending at 9:00 AM ET on November 18th.
-Over the last week, StableUSD has traded down 1.2% against the dollar.
-One StableUSD coin can currently be purchased for $1.00 or 0.00007038 BTC on popular cryptocurrency exchanges.
-StableUSD has a market capitalization of $522,166.10 and $93.00 worth of StableUSD was traded on exchanges in the last day.
+StableUSD (CURRENCY:USDS) traded 1.5% higher against the U.S. dollar during the 1 day period ending at 20:00 PM ET on November 20th.
+StableUSD has a total market capitalization of $522,166.10 and approximately $93.00 worth of StableUSD was traded on exchanges in the last 24 hours.
+One StableUSD coin can now be purchased for about $1.00 or 0.00007038 BTC on popular exchanges.
+During the last week, StableUSD has traded down 1.2% against the U.S. dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.